UUÂãÁÄÖ±²¥

 Where a double tax treaty applies it should be considered in detail.
 Double tax treaties can be divided into those entered into before 1975 and more recent treaties.

-Although domicile is removed as the connecting factor for IHT from 6 April 2025 it remains as a common law concept and its relevance for determining issues concerning Wills, succession law, situs of assets and double tax relief remains unchanged.
-See the Domicile for UK inheritance tax guidance note in general and for details of changes to the domicile rules for UK IHT after 5 April 2025.
+Although domicile is removed as the connecting factor for IHT from 6 April 2025, it remains as a common law concept and its relevance for determining issues concerning Wills, succession law, situs of assets and double tax relief remains unchanged.
+See the Long-term UK residence for IHT (6 April 2025 onwards) guidance note for details of the position on or after 6 April 2025.

 Pre-1975 treaties